ospalh/3d-printing/Filmstreifenstapler/description.md

 »Sechser-«, »Fünfer-« and »Vierer-« in the `STL` file names  is German for  “for six”, “for five” and “for four”.

+## how to print

+300 µm

+Easy print.
+Use big layer heights to speed up the print.

+## post printing

+It’s best to put some old newspaper or similar at the bottom of the stacker and on the lid (if you use that), to avoid scratching you film strips.

+## how

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Filmstreifenstapler).